 11. The capital city of Honduras is called Tegucigalpa.

-12. Honduras is the only of the Central American countries that share borders with four of the seven countries of the region.
+12. Honduras is the only Central American country that share borders with four of the seven countries of the region.

 13. The Comayagua cathedral is home to a unique treasure, the oldest clock on the continent.

 14. Honduras was the first country to ban smoking in enclosed spaces, which includes people’s own homes.

-15. Honduras was the country with the first cinema to ever been built in Central America.
+15. Honduras was the country with the first cinema to ever be built in Central America.

 16. Scarlet macaws are beloved and quite common in Honduras.
 They made it their national bird.

 17. Honduras became an independent nation on 15th September 1821.
 It shares this date with the rest of Central American countries.

-18. Punta is the most popular and beloved kind of music in the country and soccer is the favorite sport.
+18. Punta is the most popular and beloved kind of music in the country, and soccer is my favorite sport.

 19. Copán City was one of the most densely populated urban areas of the Maya world between AD 426 to 820.